khalid-hussain/shaheen/chap12.md

 the leadership of a masked man.
 Their flag sported a picture of a falcon.
 They threw the enemy lines in disarray in the first charge.
-The battlefield started echoing with cries of "Long Live Islam", "Long Live Granada", "Long Live Al-Zeghel" and "Long Live the Mujahideen".
+The battlefield started echoing with cries of "Long Live Islam", "Long Live Granada", "Long Live Al-Zeghel" and "Long Live the mujāhidīn".

 Three thousand horsemen of Ferdinand's army left the battlefield and headed towards the forest while the rest threw down their arms.